makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

 templateKey: long-form-content
 metadata:
   title: "What is Browser Fingerprinting: A Beginner's Guide - Fingerprint  "
-  description: Browser fingerprinting is a useful tool for developers to detect
+  description: Browser fingerprinting is a type of fraud prevention that
-    fraudulent activity on their website.
-Learn how this identification technique works with a real-life example.
+    accurately identify users and flag fraudulent visitors through numerous identification signals.
+Learn more about how it works and how it’s implemented on today’s websites.
   url: https://fingerprint.com/blog/what-is-browser-fingerprinting
   image: /img/uploads/3.png
   imageAlt: Browser fingerprinting